Le Grand Paysage d'Alexis Droeven

 Le Grand Paysage d'Alexis Droeven is a 1981 Belgian drama film directed by Jean-Jacques Andrien.
-It was entered into the 31st Berlin International Film Festival where it won an Honourable Mention.
+The French-language film was entered into the 31st Berlin International Film Festival where it won an Honourable Mention.
 It also received the André Cavens Award for Best Film by the Belgian Film Critics Association (UCC).
 The film was selected as the Belgian entry for the Best Foreign Language Film at the 54th Academy Awards, but was not accepted as a nominee.